SER210-SP21/headfirst-ch7-eecruz/README.md

-# Chapter 6 Book Demo
+# Chapter 7 Book Demo
 ### Secret Message
 This is my implementation of the Chapter 6 demo for Head First Android Development.
-It is a basic app with limited functionality, intended to practice working with navigation components.
+It is a basic app, intended to practice working with navigation components.
 The app asks the user for a message, which it then encrpyts and displays back to the user.